silverstripe/cwp-recipe-basic-dev/README.md

-# CWP Basic Recipe dev dependencies
+# CWP Basic Recipe dev metapackage

-This package is a meta package for pulling in development dependencies for the basic recipe.
+This package pulls in development dependencies for the basic recipe.
 It is not required nor recommended on production.